Tips for how to ask for time off to attend conferences

 • How often you normally communicate with your manager – if it is only once a week, then emailing them daily about this might be overkill!

-• How far away the conference is – obviously something next week needs a bit more of a push than something a year from now.
+• How far away the conference is – something next week needs a bit more of a push than something a year from now.
 Bare in mind that flight prices fluctuate.

 Example email